JuliaKleber/ToDoCoach/README.md

 This project is a task management application built with Ruby on Rails.
 It allows users to create, edit, update and delete tasks.
 You can connect to other users and share tasks with them.

-The user is being motivated to keep on completing tasks via positive reinforcement, earning achievements and the possibility to share the achievements on the social feed.
+The user is being motivated to keep on completing tasks via positive reinforcement, earning achievements and the possibility to share the achievements on their social feed.

 ## Installation